sheldonnnn007/Business_Analysis/Customer_Analysis/w1_intro/w1_Intro.md

 - Prescriptive A
   Future

-In a good spot with customer A. And able to go deeper by myself.
+In a good spot with customer Analysis.
+And able to go deeper by myself.